cwrc/tech_documentation/README.md

 ### CWRC Repository

 The CWRC Repository circa 2010-2024 was based on the Islandora Foundation software stack.
-In 2024, the cWRC REpository migrated to the LEAF software stack based on Islandora 2.0.
-More technical information can be found in the following Git repository
+In 2024, the CWRC Repository migrated to the LEAF software stack based on Islandora 2.0.

+Technical information on the CWRC infrastructer can be found in the following Git repository:

 * [CWRC Technical Documentation (Private)](https://github.com/cwrc/tech_documentation_private)
+  * Content summary:
+    *  CWRC infrastructure (circa 2012-2024) using Islandora Legacy software
+    *  CWRC infrastructure (circa 2024/..) using LEAF & Islandora 2.0
+    *  General CWRC infrastructure notes

 Public references to CWRC, LEAF, and the boader Islandora community:
 * [CWRC](https://cwrc.ca/about)